top of page

 Applications for Naturalisation as a British Citizen normally take up to 6 months to process by the Home Office.
 But the application process can be streamlined submitting through an immigration adviser who understands the nuances that can delay an application decision.

-If your application for naturalisation is successful, you will have to attend a citizenship ceremony where you will give your oath of allegiance to the king.
+If your application is successful, you will have to attend a citizenship ceremony where you will give your oath of allegiance to the king.
 At the end of the ceremony you will receive your certificate of naturalisation as a British citizen.
 You can then use it to apply for your 1st British passport.

 BOTC’s, BNO’s, BOC’s & BPC's?